 Currently, two ERT products are approved for the treatment of Fabry disease: agalsidase beta and agalsidase alfa.
-Agalsidase beta is approved globally (conditionally in the U.S.) and commercialized by Sanofi Aventis through Genzyme Corporation, while agalsidase alfa is commercialized by Shire and approved in the EU and other countries but not in the U.S. Orphan drug exclusivity for both agalsidase beta and agalsidase alfa has expired in the EU and for agalsidase beta in the U.S. as well.
+Agalsidase beta is approved globally (conditionally in the U.S.) and commercialized by Sanofi Aventis through Genzyme Corporation, while agalsidase alfa is commercialized by Shire and approved in the EU and other countries but not in the U.S. Orphan drug exclusivity for both agalsidase beta and agalsidase alfa has expired in the EU and for agalsidase beta and agalsidase beta and agalsidase beta in the U.S. as well.
 The net product sales of agalsidase beta and agalsidase alfa for 2016 were approximately \$747 million as publicly reported by Sanofi Aventis, and \$453 million as publicly reported by Shire, respectively.